minox86/knowledge-base-crawler/tasks/create_monorepo_structure.md

 ## 1. Workspace Configuration

 Successfully created monorepo foundation with pnpm workspaces, configured strict dependency management, and established development tooling for TypeScript/ESLint across all future packages.

+## 2. Directory Structure Setup

+Created the essential monorepo directory structure with `packages/apps/` for deployable applications and `packages/libs/` for shared libraries.
+The `.gitignore` file was already properly configured for the monorepo structure with appropriate exclusions for package builds and distributions.